By Joseph Nizzari

-In my 18-plus years of teaching firearms professionally, I have encountered contrasting perceptions regarding various methods of carry.
-These modes include inside or outside the waistband, appendix carry, small of the back, 3 o’clock, 4 o’clock, condition three, etc. And, as always, I have addressed those different modes of carry with my students employing both my professional and personal opinions . . .
+In my 18-plus years of teaching firearms professionally, I have encountered contrasting perceptions regarding various methods of carrying a handgun.
+These modes include inside or outside the waistband, appendix carry, small of the back, 3 o’clock, 4 o’clock, condition three, etc.

-It is my solid belief that a handgun should be on one’s person from the moment they rise until the moment until they lay their head down and enter dreamland.
+It’s my solid belief that a handgun should be on one’s person from the moment they rise in the morning until the moment until they lay their head down at night.
 And when I mention that home carry also includes taking a gun in the shower I often get looked at like I have horns, a pitchfork, a tail, and I smell like sulfur.
 But more on that a little later.

-One never knows what type of break-in will occur or where the point of entry will be.
+One never knows what type of break-in will occur, when, where the point of entry will be, or when it will happen.
 For example, if your handgun is in a nightstand drawer and you’re downstairs at your computer station and there is unauthorized access by an intruder(s) in a different part of the house, you won’t have instant access to that firearm.

 I’ve heard reasons against home carry that are all over the board.
 Let’s address some of them:

-1. I wear shorts around the house, where am I supposed to put it? (and this often comes from those that wear shorts outside the home).
+I wear shorts around the house, where am I supposed to put it?
+(This often comes from those who wear shorts outside the home.)

-My view: Carrying in shorts is no different than carrying in trousers.
+My view: Carrying while wearing shorts is no different than carrying in trousers.

-2. I don’t like to feel like I’m being overly paranoid.
+I don’t want to feel like I’m being overly paranoid.

 My view: Although a dog is a good first line of defense, never depend on one as an early warning system.
 Dogs have been known to let intruders in with open paws.
 They have also been poisoned or shot prior to entry.
-It does happen.
+It happens.

 My view: If you lose your gun while playing with your children, imagine what will happen if you go hands-on with an attacker.
-I would review my holster choices in this case.
+I would review my holster choice in this case.

 My view: Everyone who comes to my home is of a like mind and most likely carrying themselves.
 Therefore, it’s not an issue for me personally.
 On the other hand, if you are worried about panicking your guests, carry concealed and you won’t have to mention it to anyone.

-7. Bring my gun into the shower?
-You’re friggin’ crazy?
+Bring my gun into the shower?
+Are you friggin’ crazy?

 It’s no secret that rapists have been known to stalk their female targets by observing the light in the window of their bathrooms at night.
 Rapists will note the length of time and how long the water stays running, giving them a perfect opportunity to enter the dwelling and lie in wait for the unsuspecting woman to exit the bathroom.

-Like rapists, burglars have also caught on to this technique, too.
+Like rapists, burglars have also caught on to this technique.
 Bringing your gun into the shower isn’t crazy by any means.
 It just makes sense.

 Perhaps that will sway them to be more comfortable with home carry and get used to it as a way of life rather than some sort of paranoid voodoo.
 If there’s absolutely nothing you can do to persuade your significant other to accept the practice, you might consider pulling the ejection handle.

-9. I have loaded guns in every room in my house, therefore, I don’t need the hassle of carrying one on me.
+I have loaded guns in every room in my house, therefore, I don’t need the hassle of carrying one.